adamrushuk/minimal-mistakes/_posts/2018-12-16-ansible-dsc-windows.md

 ### Step by Step Build and Test Guide

-Head over to
-[https://github.com/adamrushuk/Ansible-Windows](https://github.com/adamrushuk/Ansible-Windows) and follow the step by step [README](https://github.com/adamrushuk/Ansible-Windows/blob/master/README.md) to test it out locally using Vagrant and VirtualBox.
+Visit [https://github.com/adamrushuk/Ansible-Windows](https://github.com/adamrushuk/Ansible-Windows) and follow the step by step [README](https://github.com/adamrushuk/Ansible-Windows/blob/master/README.md) to test Ansible with Windows locally using Vagrant and VirtualBox.

 ### Support